hmteditors/closed-hc-il18/presentation.md

 **Results**

 - There is a correlation between the occurance of a multiform and references to one of the three Alexandrian grammarians (Aristophanes, Aristarchus, or Zenodotus)
-- Multiforms tend to appear more often in conjunction with the Aristarchan critical signs

 ___